Rhabdomyolysis Treatment & Management

 Ferrihemate and globin are the breakdown products of myoglobin when pH levels fall to less than 5.6.
 Ferrihemate is one of the agents responsible for acute tubular necrosis (ATN).
 It contains iron, a transition element, which is free to accept and donate electrons.
 This results in the generation of free radicals, which cause direct renal cell injury.
 Heme-proteins may also affect nitrous oxide (NO), endothelin receptors, and cytokines.[12]

-Suggested predictors of the development of renal failure include the following:
+Suggested predictors of the development of AKI and potentially renal failure include the following [70] :

 Alkalization of urine is believed to be helpful and is based on the observation that acidic urine is necessary to cause ATN.
+Alkalinization may also reduce the occurrence of cast formation (ferrihemate and myoglobin).
 Some authorities believe that aggressive hydration sufficiently causes a solute diuresis that alkalizes the urine.
-Urinary alkalization to prevent the development of ARF in patients with rhabdomyolysis has been supported by animal studies and retrospective human studies, though prospective randomized human studies are lacking.
-It is recommended for patients with rhabdomyolysis and CK levels higher than 6000 IU/L.
+Evidence for the use of these agents is mostly from animal studies and retrospective adult studies.
+There is no supporting evidence in the pediatric literature regarding alkalinization of urine.
+[10] It is recommended for patients with rhabdomyolysis and CK levels higher than 6000 IU/L.

 Urinary alkalization should be considered earlier in patients with acidemia, dehydration, or underlying renal disease.
-A suggested regimen is 0.5 isotonic sodium chloride solution with 1 ampule of sodium bicarbonate administered at 100 mL/h.
+A suggested regimen for adult patients is isotonic sodium chloride solution (0.9% NaCl) with 1 ampule of sodium bicarbonate administered at 100 mL/h.
 Sodium bicarbonate is used with care because it may potentiate hypocalcemia.
 The IV bicarbonate concentration is often adjusted to achieve a urine pH higher than 6.5-7.0.
 This level of alkalization inhibits precipitation of myoglobin and hemoglobin in the tubules.
+If the pH of urine less than 6.5, alternate each liter of normal saline with 1 L of 5% dextrose plus 100 mmol of bicarbonate.

 Correction of Electrolyte, Acid-Base, and Metabolic Abnormalities

 Hypocalcemia is noted early in the course of rhabdomyolysis and generally is not of clinical significance.
 Correct hypocalcemia only if the patient has cardiac dysrhythmias or seizures.
 Calcium may combine with phosphate, forming a metastatic calcification, often intramuscularly.
-Calcium supplementation is not recommended.
+Calcium supplementation is not recommended, as hypercalcemia may be seen in the recovery phase (late).

 Hyperuricemia and hyperphosphatemia rarely are of clinical significance and rarely require treatment.
 Control of hyperphosphatemia, if required, is achieved by using alkaline diuresis.
-Hypercalcemia may develop during the recovery phase.
+Hypercalcemia may develop during the recovery phase, especially if there is acute kidney injury.

 Other Medical Treatment Measures